 - Oil cleansing is suitable for all ages and all skin types including sensitive, dry, combination and problem skin.

-- The plant-based oils in our Noosa Cleansing Oil are rich in antioxidants that help fight the free radicals that cause premature aging.
+- The plant-based oils are rich in antioxidants that help fight the free radicals that cause premature ageing.

 How to Oil Cleanse:

-- Squirt 3-4 pumps of our Noosa Cleansing Oil into the palm of your hand
+- Squirt 3-4 pumps of oil into the palm of your hand

 - Smooth all over face even over the eye area